 Please review the Evaluation Process and Criteria section of the Library Graduate Student Prize page, and choose the project you think best meets the criteria on which the entries will be judged.

-Can I use Generative AI tools in preparing my application materials?
+Can I use AI tools in my submitted work and application?

 I want to submit a video file or other file larger than 10MB.
 How can I do this?

-If you are unable to submit your work via the Google form, and you cannot upload elsewhere and provide a link to your work, please email librarygradstudentprize@ucdavis.edu for assistance.
+If you are unable to submit your work via the Application Portal, and you cannot upload elsewhere and provide a link to your work, please email librarygradstudentprize@ucdavis.edu for assistance.

 May I provide any supplemental materials with my application, such as a letter of recommendation, separate from the application form?